animo/minor-blockchain-2020/docs/week-2/expanding-by-interacting-with-other-contracts-and-blockchains.md

 ````

 When there are multiple smart contracts (like the parent and the child) these each have their own .sol file.
 When there are multiple files of code that need to know about each other this is done by importing the code from one smart contract into the other.
 This is what the `import "./animal.sol";` line does in the previous example.

+> Inheritance can be at its most useful when inheriting from contracts previously defined by other programmers.
+There are a lot of contracts out there that already offer functions you want in your code.

 [Solidity Docs - Inheritance]